somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 Following are some examples.

   - (Example).
 In particular, structures that we identify through our cognitive capacity as belonging to the physical universe will also be called as a Language.
 Fluids and Condensed Matter are then both called as Languages, the former being less rigid than the latter.
-All the structures corresponding to the physical universe collectively form a structure which is considered as a Language, the Language of Physics or the Language of Nature.
+All the structures corresponding to the physical universe collectively form a structure which is considered as a Language, the Language of Physics.

   - (Example).
-All structures built in a theory form a Language.
+All boundaries that are built in a theory form a Language (structure).
 Number theory may be called as the Language of Numbers.
 Group Theory may be called as the Language of Groups.
 Type theory is a Language.
 Calculus is a Language.

   - (Example).
 Music is a Language.
 Acoustic sounds also form structures that have multiple states that can be distinguished from each other.